dvcky/NoPyntroChecker/README.md

 ![alt text](https://raw.githubusercontent.com/dduckyy/NoPyntroChecker/master/nopyntrochecker.png)
 ## Usage
-Pretty simple, just download the NoPyntroChecker repository [here](https://github.com/dduckyy/NoPyntroChecker/archive/master.zip) and extract the "nopyntrochecker.py" file from the repository's zip file to a familiar location.
+Pretty simple, just download the NoPyntroChecker repository [here](https://github.com/dduckyy/NoPyntroChecker/archive/master.zip) and extract the "nopyntrochecker.py" file from the repository's zip file to your preferred location.
 As long as you have Python installed, you should be able to run it directly.
 The script should immediately prompt you to choose a game file/ROM dump you want to have checked with No-Intro's database.
 Select your file, and watch the magic happen!